WilliamUW/HackWestern/README.md

 ## Tech Stack:

 The tech stack comprises:
-1. A powerful combination of OpenCV and GPT-4-Vision for robust image recognition capabilities.
+- A powerful combination of OpenCV and GPT-4-Vision for robust image recognition capabilities.
-2. Vector embeddings are crafted using ChromaDB and LangChain, tailored specifically for training on DaVinci Resolve and Circle documentation, enhancing understanding and context.
+- Vector embeddings are crafted using ChromaDB and LangChain, tailored specifically for training on DaVinci Resolve and Circle documentation, enhancing understanding and context.
-3. GPT Whisper handles speech-to-text conversion
+- GPT Whisper handles speech-to-text conversion.
-4. GPT TTS seamlessly transforms text to speech.
+- GPT TTS seamlessly transforms text to speech.
-5. The user interface is facilitated by the Tkinter Python Toolkit, offering a user-friendly screen-sharing experience for effective interaction with the AI system.
+- The user interface is facilitated by the Tkinter Python Toolkit, offering a user-friendly screen-sharing experience for effective interaction with the AI system.

 This comprehensive stack creates a synergistic environment, enabling intuitive and efficient navigation through complex interfaces, whether in video editing with DaVinci Resolve or managing blockchain transactions on Circle.